hwdeboer1977/Uniswap_V4_Capstone/README.md

 # Whitepaper: Decentralized Sports Betting Hook on Uniswap V4

+⚠️ Note: This implementation is not yet production-ready — oracle integration for automated match resolution is still in progress.

 ## Abstract

 This whitepaper introduces a decentralized sports betting mechanism integrated as a custom Uniswap V4 Hook, utilizing the Logarithmic Market Scoring Rule (LMSR) for dynamic probability-weighted pricing.
 The protocol enables users to bet on sports outcomes using USDC, routing liquidity into dedicated pools: USDC/HOME_WIN, USDC/HOME_LOSE, and USDC/HOME_DRAW.